mamedev/mame/docs/source/commandline/commandline-all.rst

 **-crosshairpath** *<path>*

 	Specifies a list of paths within which to find crosshair files.
 Multiple paths can be specified by separating them with semicolons.
 The default is 'crsshair' (that is, a directory "crsshair" in the same directory as the MAME executable).
-If the Crosshair is set to default in the menu, MAME will look for gamename\\cross#.png and then cross#.png in the specified crsshairpath, where # is the player number.
+If the crosshair is set to default in the menu, MAME will look for systemname\\cross#.png and then cross#.png in the specified crsshairpath, where # is the player number.
 Failing that, MAME will use built-in default crosshairs.

 .. _mame-commandline-pluginspath: